sakshi2912/rfid_carparking/README.md

 1. OLED not displaying anything :
    Check the OLED address , try with the following two addresses - '0x3C' and '0X3F' Try powering the OLED with 3.3V if not 5V
-2. IR sensors not detectind properly :
+2. IR sensors not detecting properly :
    Caliberate the IR sensor using the potentiometer.
 3. Servo motor twitching /not working :
    1. Insufficient power supply.
 Servo motor requires 5V of supply.